The guitar is a truly amazing instrument. But the parts of a guitar can be confusing.

 Which can be a hindrance.
 You’ll hear lots of terms and phrases that you don’t understand or know what they refer to when you’re starting out.
 So learning the names of the parts of the guitar and what they do is important.

-So let’s take a look at every part of the electric guitar and acoustic guitar to help you get familiar with them.
+So let’s take a look at every part of the electric guitar and acoustic guitar to help you get familiar with the guitars anatomy.
 Trust me, it isn’t as difficult as it sounds and you’ll soon know a string tree from a tuning peg!

 Parts of a Guitar